zrwusa/expo-bunny/README.md

 # expo-react-bunny
 I know you don't want a complicated project, what you want is a collection of samples based on cutting-edge technologies.Your happy use is my goal!

+# Architecture principles
+## Type Safety

+Critical bugs reported during the application runtime.
+Most of the time the bug involved calling a function with wrong parameters.

+Although it can be solved by rigorous unit tests, but let's face it, we can not assure 100% test coverage and even then 100% cases being considered.

+So, it can turn out to be a million-dollar mistake.
+When I switched to TypeScript from plain Javascript then this problem got resolved.

+## Separation of Concern
+## Feature Encapsulation
+## Better Error Handling
+## Better Response Handling
+## Better Promise Management
+## Robust Unit Tests
+## Simple Deployability

+## SOLID patterns,UML diagram

 # Tech Stack
 - React Native,
 - Typescript,